Seteco/Somorrostro/General-Info---node.d.md

 # node.js plugins

-Node.js is perfect for asynchronous operations, and since data collection should not be a CPU intensive task, using node.js for data collection provides an ideal solution.
+Node.js is perfect for asynchronous operations.
+It is very fast and quite common (actually the whole web is based on it).
+Since data collection is not a CPU intensive task, node.js is an ideal solution for it.

 `node.d.plugin` is a netdata plugin that provides an abstraction layer to allow easy and quick development of data collectors in node.js.
 It also manages all its data collectors (placed in `/usr/libexec/netdata/node.d`) using a single instance of node, thus lowering the memory footprint of data collection.